Halley-Software/halley.js/README.md

 # Halley.JS ☄️
-# The small, fast and easy Web Framework inspired in Express
+# The small, fast and easy web framework that be part of [Laniakea](https://github.com/Raxabi/Laniakea.JS) package group

 ## The Alpha 0.0.1 version will finish when a simple web page can be maded with Halley.JS